engali94/movable-ref/README.md

 The crate provides layers to help you respect those rules:

 - `SelfRefCell` hides the unsafe parts and gives you safe `try_get`/`try_get_mut` accessors.
-- `SelfRef::try_as_ref` and `SelfRef::try_as_mut` return `Option` so you can handle uninitialised cases gracefully.
-- `SelfRef::guard` returns an RAII guard that re-seals the pointer when you finish mutating the target.
 - Enable the `debug-guards` feature during development to assert that recorded absolute pointers still match after moves.

 Failure modes are documented in the crate root (`src/lib.rs`).
 Use the safe helpers whenever possible; unchecked calls are intended for tightly controlled internals.